Yesducky/COMP4321-GROUP17/README.md

 - Server may take several minutes to index pages after starting crawl
 - Use Chrome/Firefox for best compatibility
 - Monitor terminal output for crawl progress
+- Program is tested to be fine under Python 3.12.0